-Currently, Carriker is a professor and Director of Technology Entrepreneurship in the Charles D. Close School of Entrepreneurship and is a School of Biomedical Engineering, Science and Health Systems senior executive in residence; serves as a Trustee of the National Arts Program Foundation; is a director of The SEI Center for Advanced Studies in Management, the Wharton School and an advising director of Glenthorne Capital.
+Carriker serves as a trustee of the National Arts Program Foundation, is a director of The SEI Center for Advanced Studies in Management at the Wharton School, and is an advising director of Glenthorne Capital.

 Carriker holds a B.S., M.S., and Ph.D. in physics from Washington State University, Trinity College, and the University of Connecticut, respectively, and an MBA from the Harvard Business School.

 His early career focused on the management of R&D, technology-based startups and assessing the market viability of technology based innovations.
 After growing Sermatech International to over $600 million, Carriker became Vice Chairman of Teleflex Incorporated, helping transform it into a $2.3 billion global provider of goods and services with over 130 operations in 21 countries.
 After Teleflex, he founded Global Advisors LLC, providing counsel in the areas of technology assessment and business strategy, served as CEO and Chairman of Indivers BV (the Netherlands), a private-venture fund focused on entrepreneurs, and was an advisor to OTB BV (the Netherlands) and the Aerospace Industries Association Board of Governors.